-Jose, too, has absorbed the attitudes of her mother regarding class distinctions but she’s doing a better job of this than Laura.
+Jose, like Laura, has absorbed the attitudes of her mother regarding class distinctions but she’s doing a better job of this than Laura.

-Laura and Laurie are similar in their outlook on life, symbolised by their similar names.
-It is only natural that Laurie understands Laura’s reaction to the grieving family without Laura needing to put her feelings into words because Laurie is the only other person in this world who could possibly understand her inner conflict.
+Laura and Laurie are similar in their outlook on life.
+This is why Mansfield gives them phonetically similar names.
+Therefore, it is natural that Laurie understands Laura’s reaction to the grieving family without Laura needing to put her feelings into words.
+Laurie is the only other person in this world who could possibly understand her inner conflict.

 By placing the hat upon Laura’s head, Mrs Sheridan claims her to the upper-class — superiority and indifference.
 Compare the passing of the hat to the passing of a crown (or similar talisman: sword, coat, cloak, cape, teacher’s pen etc.) in many other kinds of stories — generally flipped, in that a downtrodden, underprivileged character eventually earns a crown.
 That’s how most traditional stories go.
 Here, Laura doesn’t have to do much to get it, and when she does get it, she seems to realise that she hasn’t really earned it.